pri-Mohanty/subnuclear-sherlock/README.md

 Four experiments progressively narrow down the computational mechanism.

-### Experiment 1 — Linear Probing: Did it learn physics?
+### Experiment 1  -Linear Probing: Did it learn physics?

 We train a linear regression probe on the frozen, mean-pooled encoder hidden states (`d_model=64`) to predict two candidate physical quantities from the internal representation: raw total energy $E$ and invariant mass $M$.